WebAssembly/component-model/design/mvp/CanonicalABI.md

 is only ever at most once synchronously-lifted task executing in a component instance at a time.

-The guard preventing `async` use of `wait` when a `callback` has been used preserves the invariant that producer toolchains using `callback` never need to handle multiple overlapping callback activations.

 ### 🔀 `canon waitable-set.poll`